Graph Modeling, How to

 Example #5: Find the shortest path between two nodes

-The Template Query for finding the shortest path contains two parameters as well.
-The user can use any two nodes from the data set for his or her query.
+The Template Query for finding the shortest path also contains two parameters.
+The user can use any two nodes from the data set in the query.

 Admin: